 Hey everyone.
 Today I bring to you the next edition of my “Extra Income” series.
 If you would like to be featured, please send me an e-mail.
-Other hustles in this series include: I Run a Resume Business, I Help Businesses Create Online Campaigns, I’m a Creative Web Entrepreneur and I’m a Beachbody Coach.
+Other hustles in this series include: I Run a Resume Business, I Help Businesses Create Online Campaigns, and I’m a Creative Web Entrepreneur.

 I’m a frequent flyer mile redemption specialist.
 I offer assistance to people to redeem their miles for flights to destinations such as Paris, Thailand.

 Most of my clients are either time deprived to research possible options or don’t know what’s possible with their bank of frequent flyer miles.
 That’s where my service, iflywithmiles.com comes into the picture.

 How did you get started with your side hustle?

 I started by acquiring a domain name, but when I registered the domain name, I had no intentions of starting a frequent flyer mile redemption service.
 I was compelled to register a domain name because a frequent flyer mile program was running a lucrative promotion where you earn miles for certain activities and one of them was registering a domain name through an internet service provider.

 Without giving much thought to the name, I simply came up with the first thing that came to mind related to frequent flyer miles.

 Months later, one of my colleagues and I were chatting at work and he expressed a desire to learn HTML and CSS.
 My mind was thinking about utilizing him to make a web site that would serve a purpose.
 I asked him if he would be interested in making a site for a service that I would like to offer.
 He offered to do it for free despite offering to pay him.

 I’m knowledgeable and passionate about miles/points.
 With the combination of this passion and my engineering like mindset, the thought process of putting together an itinerary is something that doesn’t discourage me like it would to most folks.